 Purchasing or owning a firearm after a felony conviction – whether for an impaired driving or another offense – is a crime itself.
 In Texas, if you're barred from having a gun but have one regardless, you could be charged with a third-degree felony.

 The conviction penalties include:

 - Between 2 and 10 years in prison, and/or

 Fight Your Charge with the Help of a Skilled Lawyer

 To attempt to avoid being stripped of your firearm rights, you must aggressively fight your criminal charge.
 Doing so can be complicated and overwhelming, and it's most effective to have an attorney guiding you through the process.
 With a Texas gun rights attorney on your side, you increase the chances of obtaining a favorable result, such as having charges dropped.

-If you've been accused of driving while intoxicated, a gun crime, or any other offense in Dallas, schedule a free consultation with Hamilton Grant PC.
+If you've been accused of driving while intoxicated, a gun crime, or any other offense in Dallas, schedule a free consultation with Deandra Grant Law.
 Call (214) 225-7117 or submit an online contact form today.